emmalexander/simple_calculator/README.md

   <img src="  Screenshot_20220924_195949.png" width="350" title="hover text">
 </p>

-A Flutter App.
+Made with Flutter.

-This project is a calculator application that performs simple arithmetic operations.
+This app is a calculator that performs the basic arithmetic operations.

 Dark Mode Support.